po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/21-Evr_Git-Guide/README.md

 * Let's set the local Git default branch to `main`.

-**If you have previously configured Git, you do not need to repeat this step!**
+* **Important:** If you have previously configured Git, you do not need to repeat this step!

 * GitHub changed the default branch from `master` to `main`.
 To stay in sync with GitHub, you need to change our local Git configuration to use `main` as the default branch.